Insight Counseling Center

 Chief Executive Officer

-As a professional corporation, Insight Counseling Center for Marriage and Family, Inc., thrives under the leadership of our officers: Sheila Paul, LMFT, as President, Chief Executive Officer / Chief Financial Officer, steering our vision with dedication; Sarah Kindred, AMFT, as Secretary, keeping our mission grounded; and Dylan Paul, as Vice-President, supporting our growth.
+As a professional corporation, Insight Counseling Center for Marriage and Family, Inc., thrives under the leadership of our officers: Sheila Paul, LMFT, as President/CEO/CFO; Sarah Kindred, AMFT, as Secretary; and Dylan Paul, as Vice-President.
 Together, they ensure ICC remains a steadfast haven for healing and teamwork.

 Mission Statement